tes/compoxure/README.md

 ## What is it

-Page composer is a composition proxy - you put it in front of a back end service that acts as a template into which content from microservices is composed.
+Compoxure is a composition proxy - you put it in front of a back end service that acts as a template into which content from microservices is composed.
 It is designed to be simple, fast and failure tolerant - e.g. you won't need to build complex patterns around micro services to deal with failure scenarios.

 ## How it works